 - Will the EHR system integrate well with your practice’s IT systems?

-- Have all the costs – both the direct and associated expended of the new EHR system – been accounted for?
+- Have all the costs – both the direct and associated expansion of the new EHR system – been accounted for?

-Don’t rush the process – take your time and communicate with stakeholders before making a decision – this is a huge investment that will have big ramifications upon your practice
+Don’t rush the process – take your time and communicate with stakeholders before making a decision – this is a huge investment that will have big ramifications on your practice

 Medical Advantage Can Help